VA-Adapter: Adapting Ultrasound Foundation Model to Echocardiography Probe Guidance: Experiments

 \subsection{Ablation Study}

-\paragraph{Vision-action Interaction Module} We performed a comparative analysis of seven training baselines for the EchoCLIP model, as shown in \cref{fig2:diff_train_method}.
-The vanilla adapter tuning removes the vision-action interaction module from the VA-Adapter, with all other settings identical to ours.
-Our approach, with 2.61M parameters, achieves the lowest MAE, showing a significant advantage in parameter efficiency.
-Even compared to the vanilla adapter method with a similar parameter size, our approach reduces the MAE by 12.6\% / 8.0\% (Trans. / Rot.) with only an additional 0.9M parameters, demonstrating that the performance gains from the vision-action interaction mechanism outweigh the marginal cost of extra parameters.
-Our method achieves the optimal trade-off between training parameter count and MAE.
-Furthermore, it also demonstrates faster convergence, surpassing other methods by the end of the first epoch.
+\textbf{Vision-action Interaction Module.} We compare seven training baselines for EchoCLIP in \cref{fig2:diff_train_method}.
+The vanilla adapter removes the vision--action interaction module while keeping other settings unchanged.
+With 2.61M trainable parameters, our method achieves the lowest MAE and the best parameter--accuracy trade-off.
+Compared with the vanilla adapter of similar scale, it reduces MAE by 12.6\% / 8.0\% (Trans./Rot.) with only 0.9M extra parameters, demonstrating that the performance gains from the vision-action interaction mechanism outweigh the marginal cost of extra parameters.
+Furthermore, it also demonstrates faster convergence, outperforming other methods after the first epoch.

-\paragraph{Adapter Dimension} We analyzed the impact of different adapter dimension on model performance and training parameters.
-The experimental results, as shown in \cref{fig3:adapter_dim} , thoroughly validate the effectiveness and parameter efficiency of our proposed method.
-When adapter dimension is equal to 8, our method introduces only 0.2M parameters (0.23\% of the fully tuning encoder parameters), reducing the MAE by 11.9\% / 8.2\% (Trans. / Rot.), while the vanilla Adapter, with nearly the same number of parameters, only achieves a 4.6\% / 4.2\% (Trans. / Rot.) reduction.
-This demonstrates that the adapter proposed in this paper can efficiently capture the spatial structural characteristics of the heart with a minimal number of parameters, addressing the issue of significant information loss in low-dimensional spaces typical of traditional Adapters.

-Furthermore, when the adapter dimension of our method increases from 8 to 128, the parameter count grows by 31.7× while the MAE decreases by 9.2\% / 6.3\% (Trans. / Rot.).
-In contrast, for the vanilla adapter, the parameter count increases by 15.4× with only a 0.2\% / 2.0\% (Trans. / Rot.)
-MAE reduction.
-This proves that our interaction module enables more effective parameter utilization, with each additional parameter contributing to a larger performance gain.
+\textbf{Adapter Dimension.} We study the effect of adapter dimension on performance and trainable parameters (\cref{fig3:adapter_dim}).
+With dimension $r{=}8$, our method introduces only 0.2M parameters (0.23\% of full fine-tuning) yet reduces MAE by 11.9\% / 8.2\% (Trans./Rot.), whereas the vanilla Adapter with similar size achieves only 4.6\% / 4.2\%.
+This indicates that our VA-Adapter captures cardiac structural cues more effectively under tight parameter budgets.
+As $r$ increases from 8 to 128, our parameters grow by 31.7$\times$ while MAE further drops by 9.2\% / 6.3\%.
+In contrast, the vanilla adapter grows by 15.4$\times$ with only 0.2\% / 2.0\% additional MAE reduction, suggesting that our interaction module utilizes added parameters more efficiently.